-Nitrous oxide accounts for around 12% of New Zealand's total greenhouse gas emissions.
-That compares with carbon dioxide at around 44% and methane at around 43%.
-Nitrous oxide accounts for around 21% of New Zealand's total agricultural greenhouse gas emissions.
+According to the latest New Zealand Greenhouse Gas Inventory, in 2019, nitrous oxide accounted for around 10% of New Zealand's total greenhouse gas emissions.
+That compares with carbon dioxide at around 46% and methane at around 42%.
+Nitrous oxide accounts for around 20% of New Zealand's total agricultural greenhouse gas emissions.

-New Zealand's emissions of nitrous oxide have risen by about 50% since 1990—mostly as a result of increased use of nitrogen-based fertilisers and the expansion of the dairy sector.
+New Zealand's emissions of nitrous oxide have risen by about 50% since 1990—mostly as a result of the expansion of the dairy sector and increased use of nitrogen-based fertilisers.
 By far the largest source of nitrous oxide emissions is livestock urine deposited onto soils.